KKG99/Portfolio-Projects/README.md

 - Structural requirements: Physical barrier around the motor.
 - Functional requirements: Handling of ButtonPressed, DoorDown, DoorUp, and BeamCrossed signals.

-### Usage
-To work with this model:
-#### Prerequisites:
-- Eclipse IDE: Download and install the Eclipse IDE.
-- SysMLv2 Plugin: Install the SysMLv2 plugin in Eclipse:
-  - Open Eclipse.
-  - Go to Help > Eclipse Marketplace.
-  - Search for SysMLv2 and install the plugin.

-#### Steps to Use the Model:
-1. Extract the Project Files:
-   - Unzip the project files and ensure the folder `GarageDoorController` is accessible.
-2. Open Eclipse:
-   - Start your Eclipse IDE.
-3. Import the Project:
-   - Navigate to File > Import > Existing Projects into Workspace.
-   - Select the `GarageDoorController` folder where the project is extracted.
-   - Ensure all files (e.g., `Parts.sysml`, `Requirements.sysml`) are visible in the Project Explorer.
-4. Open SysML Diagrams:
-   - Right-click on any `.sysml` file (e.g., `Parts.sysml`).
-   - Choose `Open with SysML Editor`.
-   - Start exploring the model elements such as parts, requirements, and satisfaction relations using the SysML diagram editor.

 ## SysMLv2: Structural Model for the Turn Indication Controller

 ### Overview